phoebedrouin/phoebedrouin/README.md

 - 👋 Hi, I’m @phoebedrouin
-- 👀 I’m interested in reading, working out, shopping, and hanging out with my friends!
+- 👀 I’m interested in coding, reading, working out, shopping, and hanging out with my friends!
 - 🌱 I’m currently learning coding, I never did it in high school!
 - 💞️ I’m looking to collaborate on all of my work to learn new ideas from others!
 - 📫 How to reach me: drouin.p@northeastern.edu